 Simple and yet the perfect dish to have with your meal.
 A lot of places offer cabbage for free, or they might have it on the menu, but either way, you can ask for free top-ups.
 It is common for izakayas to serve cabbage with miso or sauce on the side.

-End your meal with a bang with yakisoba!
+End your meal with a bang with the delicious yakisoba!
 Yakisoba is a common Japanese dish.
 It’s fried noodles with small pieces of meat, some vegetables such as bean sprouts and cabbage, along with soy sauce.
-There aren’t many restaurants that serve yakisoba or maybe you just don’t have the time to find a yakisoba restaurant, so having the yakisoba at an izakaya is probably the most efficient, convenient way to try it.
+There aren’t many restaurants that serve yakisoba or maybe you just don’t have the time to find a yakisoba restaurant, so having yakisoba while at an izakaya is probably the most efficient, convenient way to try it.